openstack/keystoneauth/doc/source/using-sessions.rst

 fashion by passing the Session object to the client's constructor.

-Migrating keystoneauth to use a Session
+Migrating keystoneauth1 to use a Session
 -----------------------------------------

-By using a session with a keystoneauth Client we presume that you have opted in to new behavior defined by the session.
+By using a session with a keystoneauth1 Client we presume that you have opted in to new behavior defined by the session.
 For example authentication is now on-demand rather than on creation.
 To allow this change in behavior there are a number of functions that have changed behavior or are no longer available.

 For example the
-:py:meth:`keystoneauth.httpclient.HTTPClient.authenticate` method used
+:py:meth:`keystoneauth1.httpclient.HTTPClient.authenticate` method used
 to be able to always re-authenticate the current client and fetch a new token.
 As this is now controlled by the Session and not the client this has changed, however the function will still exist to provide compatibility with older